Developer-Harsh/Rokda/README.md

 ## License

-HeyWalls is released under the [MIT License](https://github.com/DeveloperHarsh/HeyWalls/LICENSE), granting you the freedom to modify and distribute the app while acknowledging its origins.
+Rokda is released under the [MIT License](https://github.com/DeveloperHarsh/HeyWalls/LICENSE), granting you the freedom to modify and distribute the app while acknowledging its origins.

 ## Social Media